jcolag/entropy-arbitrage/2023-10-26-both-worlds-1.md

 The last feels like a tangential joke, but in the 1980s and 1990s, a lot of xenophobia hinged on foreign investors---specifically from Japan, at the time---buying high-profile properties in major cities around the United States.
 In New York, the Mobil Building and Rockefeller Center probably have the most recognition.
 In California, you'd have Pebble Beach Golf Links and LA's Biltmore Hotel.
 They also invested heavily in companies.
 In other franchises, you see hints of this awe/fear in **Back to the Future, Part 2** and **Die Hard**, which both show a massive and (somehow) worrisome Japanese presence in American business.

-As I mentioned in the discussion around [*Q Who?*]({% post_url 2023-03-09-q-who %}), even though they don't read as offensively as the Ferengi do, a lot of us at the time looked at the Borg, saw them as [Yellow Peril](https://en.wikipedia.org/wiki/Yellow_Peril) stereotypes, and objected, a faceless "enemy" that lives communally echoing perceptions of Chinese communism, constantly experiments with technology echoing the Japanese dominance in the transistor industry, and the media pitching every yen converted to dollars as the prelude to a non-violent invasion.
+As I mentioned in the discussion around [*Q Who?*]({% post_url 2023-03-09-q-who %}), even though they don't read as offensively as the Ferengi do, a lot of us at the time looked at the Borg, saw them as {% wiki Yellow_Peril|Yellow Peril|en %} stereotypes, and objected, a faceless "enemy" that lives communally echoing perceptions of Chinese communism, constantly experiments with technology echoing the Japanese dominance in the transistor industry, and the media pitching every yen converted to dollars as the prelude to a non-violent invasion.

 And yes, if you've ever wondered why so many people my age learned or tried to learn Japanese, it *does* have a lot to do with the media making it seem like we would inevitably all need to interview with Japanese managers.
 And also yes, you see echoes of *that* propaganda in stories about the Chinese investing in Africa that amount to sour grapes that it didn't occur to us to build a good relationship, first.